mobizt/FirebaseClient/README.md

 The queue is task based or session based which stores the HTTP request and response data which used for a task.

 The memory used for a task that stores in the queue is approximately 1 k.
-Then in order to limit the memory usage in a async client, this library allows only 10 tasks can be stored in the queue at a time.
+Then in order to limit the memory usage in an async client, this library allows 10 or 20 tasks by default that can be stored in the queue at a time.

 The maximum queue size can be set via the build flag `FIREBASE_ASYNC_QUEUE_LIMIT` or macro that defined in [src/Config.h](src/Config.h) or in your own defined config at [src/UserConfig.h](src/UserConfig.h).